 Chapter 4: Accounting for Payment Operations

-The main content of this chapter is about fundamentals, tasks and recording payment transactions in SOO&PSU (Receivables and Payables; Advances to employees; State Budget Payment; Payment to employees; Advances from State Treasury; Public Fund Surplus transferred next year; Public Fund allocated to Subordinates; Internal payment)
+This chapter focuses on the fundamentals, tasks and recording payment transactions in SOO&PSU (Receivables and Payables; Advances to employees; State Budget Payment; Payment to employees; Advances from State Treasury; Public Fund Surplus transferred next year; Public Fund allocated to Subordinates; Internal payment)

 4.1.
-Overview of accounting for payment Operations
+An overview of accounting for payment Operations

 4.2.
 Accounting for typical payment Operations